Alisha98A/Love-Children-Foundation/README.md

 ![Testing ](https://github.com/Alisha98A/Love-Children-Foundation/blob/main/TESTING.md)

 ### Unfixed Bugs
 - Didn't get "change the world with us" text at the homepage image to fit when smaller screen size.
 It didn't look good, so I removed it completely because it was not important to have it.
+- Tried to fix video element with lazy loading to get rid of complaints in Lighthouse, however.
+I did not manage to get rid of the isse.
+Since it's not a bigger problem for the website.
+I decided to let that go for now.
+- I've tried a lot with fixing the explicit width and height on images but since I want my images to be responsive, I could not set a value in for example px.
+Instead I set a value in %, which Lighthouse didn't approve.
+The issue with setting an explicit width and height is therefore still remaining, but it did not affect the overall performance of the page.
+Got help from both my Mentor Matt and tutoring team on this one, but we did not come up with a good solution.
+So I decided to let it go.

 ## Deployment